kaungthant-w/expense-android/TROUBLESHOOTING.md

 - Ensure only one Android IDE/emulator is running
 - Clear gradle cache if needed: Delete `.gradle` folder in user home

-Your Hsu Expense app is fully implemented and ready to test!
+Your HSU Expense app is fully implemented and ready to test!